kateliev/TypeRig/README.md

 # TypeRig
-**TypeRig** (`.\Lib\`) is a Python library aimed at simplifying the current FontLab 6 & 7 API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered workflow.
+**TypeRig** (`.\Lib\`) is a Python library aimed at simplifying the current FontLab VI & 7 API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered workflow.

 **TypeRig GUI** (`.\Scripts\TypeRig GUI`) is a collection of GUI centered tools representing functionality found in the library.
 Currently there reside:
 - **TypeRig Panel** (`typerig-panel.py`) - a floating side panel aimed at  glyph and outlines manipulation;